adamsilver/fdpb/03-Book-A-Flight.md

 The text box has:

-- `role="combobox"` so that assistive devices know what it is.
+- `role="combobox"` so that assistive devices know what it is, as opposed to a regular text box, for example.
-- `aria-autocomplete="list"` to explain that a list of choices will appear from which the user can choose.
+- `aria-autocomplete="list"` so that assistive devices may explain that a list of choices will appear from which the user can choose.
-- `aria-expanded` to indicate that the menu is showing or not.
+- `aria-expanded` so that assistive devices may indicate the menu is showing or not.
 - `aria-owns="combobox-options"` connects the text box to the menu by `id`.
 - `aria-activedescendant` identifies the active option using the `id` of the menu option.
+This is because the options in the menu aren't focusable with the keyboard.
+In a composite widget like this, focus should stay in the text box, so that uses may carry on typing, even if they are 'focussed' on an option within the menu.
-- `autocomplete="off"` stops browsers providing their own suggestions and interfering with our component.
+- `autocomplete="off"` stops browsers providing their own suggestions and interfering with those offered by our own.

 Each option has:

 - `role="option"` to explain what it is.
 - `id` to tie up with `aria-activedescendant` explained above.
-- `aria-selected` to indicate which option is active
+- `aria-selected` to indicate which option is active.

-The "status" div has:
+The status box has:

 - `aria-role="status" to provide a status such as *2 results are available.
 France (1 of 2) is selected*
 - `aria-live="polite" to announce the status when the user stops typings as opposed to interupting them.
+- `aria-atomic="true"` means that assistive devices announce the entirety of the status.
+The reason for this is so that we can update just the number perhaps, which is perhaps more efficient in Javascript, than injecting a large lump of text, but so that the user doesn't hear "2".

 The Javascript specification is as follows:

 - listen to keyup events on the text box.
-- display options if and when they match
+- display options if and when they match.
-- if an option matches exactly hide options
+- if an option matches, hide options
-- ...and when displaying options apply the attributes as mentioned above
-- if user presses up or down, highlight the option
+- if user presses up or down, 'focus' the option
-- ...and mark attribues as per above
-- if an option is highlighted, when the user presses spacebar or enter, put the value in the textbox and close the suggestions, and update the attributes.
+- if an option is 'focussed', when the user presses spacebar or enter, put the value in the textbox and close the suggestions, otherwise enter should implicitly submit the form (like normal).
 - if the user clicks an option, put value in text box, and move focus back to the text box.

 This code is available on the complimentary demo website[^].
 If it's not suitable for your needs, you can use the above specification to guide you.